-The ship may be arrested only under the authority of the court for maritime claim with the purpose of security of the claim but other Authority can order detention of the ship such as Harbor Master Office exercising Port State Control.
-It is worth noting that in 2011 the Maritime Authority of Montenegro joined the Paris MoU as a cooperating member with the prospect of becoming a full member in the future.
+The ship may be arrested only under the authority of the court for claim with the purpose of security of the claim but other Authority can order detention of the ship such as Harbor Master Office exercising Port State Control.
 The Customs Office authorities and the Criminal Court may order temporary detention of a ship for the purpose of their proceedings and under restricted terms provided in other laws or other international conventions applicable.
 It is not the arrest in the sense of the Brussels Convention and MINA.